-On April 6, 2012, the Company and B2Gold entered into a letter of intent pursuant to which B2Gold has agreed to acquire a 100% interest in the Trebol and Pavon properties in consideration of \$20 million, payable in common shares of B2Gold at a price per share equal to the volume weighted average price of B2Gold's common shares on the Toronto Stock Exchange ("TSX") for the ten trading days immediately preceding the date of the letter agreement.
-In addition, B2Gold has agreed to make contingent payments to the Company of US\$10 per ounce of gold on 40% of any proven and probable mineral reserves in excess of 500,000 ounces (on a 100% basis).
-Pursuant to the option agreement described above, B2Gold has earned a 60% interest in the Trebol and Pavon properties by expending a total of US\$4 million on exploration, resulting in a 60% - 40% B2Gold - Radius joint venture.
+In the first quarter of 2012, B2Gold had exercised the option and earned a 60% interest in the properties.
+On April 6, 2012, the Company and B2Gold entered into a letter of intent pursuant to which B2Gold agreed to acquire a 100% interest in the Trebol and Pavon properties in consideration of \$20 million, payable in common shares of B2Gold at a price per share equal to the volume weighted average price of B2Gold's common shares on the Toronto Stock Exchange for the ten trading days immediately preceding the date of the letter agreement.
+In addition, B2Gold agreed to make contingent payments to the Company of US\$10 per ounce of gold on 40% of any proven and probable mineral reserves in excess of 500,000 ounces outlined at Trebol (on a 100% basis).